mvincent7891/lite_rail/README.md

 ### Creating models
 * First download or clone this repository and rename the top level directory with the name of your new app
 * Navigate to the home directory of your app (containing app/, lib/, bin/, etc.)
+* Run 'bundle install' from the terminal in the top level directory to get all the necessary gems
 * To set up the default database, execute the following from the terminal:

 ```